yujiahu415/EZannot/README.md

 1. Launch EZannot:

-   First, open terminal, and then enter:
+   First, open the terminal, and then enter:

    ```pwsh-session
    EZannot